alexwlchan/ideas-for-inclusive-events/src/_ideas/tiered-ticket-rates.md

 *   Tickets which are entirely free

 I prefer tiers to "early bird rates" because somebody can get the affordable prices at any time.
-Early bird tickets disproportionately help people who already know about the conference, and know when tickets go on sale -- which is likely to be people whove been before.
+Early bird tickets disproportionately help people who already know about the conference, and know when tickets go on sale -- which is likely to be people who've been before.

 Usually I've seen these tiers run on an "honour" system -- you just trust that people will pick the appropriate tier.
 You could police it, but that's likely to create a lot of hassle and extra work, and may not be worth the small extra gains.
-(See also: libraries that save money by dropping late fines, because the enforcement costs outweigh the fines.)
+(See also: libraries that save money by dropping late fines, because the cost of enforcement outweighs the fines.)

 ## Further reading